Our Work

 Since 2023, the FSAA has worked to translate the shared passion of our terraces and clubs into structured, recognised representation at the decision-making table.

-From delivering formal policy submissions directly to governing bodies to ratifying landmark frameworks alongside players, coaches, and clubs, every milestone represents a concrete step toward a game where the rights, safety, and heritage of football supporters remain permanently at the forefront.
+From delivering formal policy submissions directly to governing bodies to ratifying frameworks alongside players, coaches, and clubs, every milestone represents a concrete step toward a game where the rights, safety, and heritage of football supporters remain permanently at the forefront.

 Read more